 8. Sippy cup

 Once your bambino starts solids, they’ll also start trying to master drinking from a cup.
 That takes a fair bit of skill, so starting with a sippy cup helps tots learn to be independent.
-Turn any cup into a sippy cup with these vibrant, silicone lids.
-Flexible Boon Snug Spouts ($14.99) fit a range of cups.
+Check out our list of toddler sippies for little foodies.

 Once you start solids you’ll realise you can never have too many bibs.
 Cloth is easy to toss and wash, while wipeable bibs ($13) that catch the drips are great at home and when on the go.